 About This Unit

 The unit colour patches were part of a complex heraldic system that explained in large part the connectivity of the units of the First AIF.
 In this case, the rectangle signifies the First Division.
 The pale blue lower bar signifies the third brigade in the division.
 The brown upper bar denotes the third battalion of the brigade.
-A brass 'A' came later, and was worn by all of the units and formations present at ANZAC.

 The 11th Battalion was raised at Blackboy Hill Camp near Perth and became the WA contribution to the 3rd Brigade in the 1st Division.
 The Third Brigade comprised Battalions from the smaller States.
 It was also destined to be the Covering Force (ie first ashore) at Gallipoli, and the 11th Battalion was to be the left forward Battalion.